CalumRaine/Grain/README.md

 ```

-#### Arithmetic
+#### Maths Mode

 Prepending the assignment operator with a mathematical operator enters maths mode: `+= -= *= /= %=`.
-Strings are automatically converted to numbers when maths mode is instigated.
+Strings are automatically converted to numbers when maths mode is initiated.
 Suitable strings must only contain numerical characters or a decimal point.  `Grain` supports floating point arithmetic up to five decimal places.
+Note that the modulo `%` operator can only be used on whole integers.
+If a modulo attempt is made with a floating point decimal, the fractional part will be ignored (no rounding will take place).

 ```
 var foo = "Result: ", bar = 4